AsutoSSH/Face_recognition/README.md

 # Face_recognition
-Recognizes and matches faces with only a photo as input.
+Recognizes and matches faces in real time.

 Uses a pre trained model ([face_recognition](https://github.com/ageitgey/face_recognition)) to identify and match faces according to given datasets in form of jpg files.